 DIY Map Pillow Step-by-Step Directions

-Step 1: Print out the map you wish to use onto regular paper, center it on one piece of your canvas, and pin it in place.
+Step 1: Print out the map (free download in my resource library) onto regular paper, center it on one piece of your canvas, and pin it in place.

 Step 2: Slide a piece of fabric transfer paper between the paper and canvas (transfer side down).
 Begin tracing onto the canvas by pressing down with good pressure on the lines of the map.
 Move your tracing paper around as necessary until you’ve traced the full map onto your canvas.